edemko/words-words-words/src/articles/lang-design-notes.md

 ## Spaghetti

 Although state-machines can be a looped-switch, threaded code is faster, if not structured.
-I propose a control spaghetti structure which essentially just allows gotos back in, but where variables are slightly more controlled.
+I propose a "spaghetti" control flow structure which essentially just allows gotos back in, but where variables are slightly more controlled.

 ```
 fn parseStr(char* in, char* out) -> offset_t {